Apply for Financial Aid

 Cost of Attendance (COA)

-The COA is the estimate your total cost for the school year which includes tuition and fees, the cost of room and board (housing and food for students not living on campus), the cost of books, supplies, transportation, personal expenses and loan fees.
-The COA provides average figures, using actual institutional charges with estimates for other expenses.
+The Cost of Attendance is the estimate of your total cost for the school year which includes tuition and fees, the cost of food and housing, the cost of books, supplies, transportation, loan fees and miscellaneous expenses.
+The Cost of Attendance provides average figures, using actual institutional charges with estimates for other expenses.

 Calculating Your Financial Need

-Your financial aid eligibility is based on your EFC, COA, your grade level and enrollment status.
-The financial aid office will determine your financial need using this formula:
+Your financial aid eligibility is based on your Student Aid Index, Cost of Attendance, your grade level and enrollment status.
+The financial aid office will determine your financial need using this formula: [Cost of Attendance minus Student Aid Index = Financial Need]

 Selected for Verification